earthlab/earthpy/docs/spatial-vector.rst

     Point data to be clipped to clip_obj.

 ``clip_obj``: **geopandas dataframe**
-    Vector layer (point, line, polygon) to be clipped to.
+    Polygon vector layer used to clip shp.

 The ``clip_points`` function returns the following: